txyon/MoNE_Portfolio/README.md

 | 12mm |     1000     |    356     |    475    |
 | 12mm |     1500     |    534     |    712    |

 The driving hardware selected for this project is an ACRO 1500mm x 1500mm CNC Kit (https://www.makerstore.com.au/product/kit-acro-1515-s/) and an Arduino CNC shield with DRV8825 High Current Drivers.
-The CNC steppers are controlled using GRBL, sending G-code commands within the python recorder.py scripts.
+Within the python recorder.py script, G-code is sent to the CNC steppers via GRBL.
 These commands could be sent as a single line in code or called a multi-line g-code file.

 Below is an example of a single-line instruction.
 In this example, the carriage is sent the command over serial using ser. write to move from its current position to using G01, a linear (straight line movement), at a feed rate (Speed) of F3000 mm/min to location X200.
 No Y position is included in this command, so the current Y value is held.

 ```py
     ser.write(("G01 F3000 X200" +"\n").encode())# Send single line command to GRBL to move camera to X200
 ```
 In order to send a multi-line g-code file over GRBL, the file needs to be opened and read line by line.
-While running each line, the command is sent using the same user.
-Write as the example above.
+While running each line, the command is sent using the same ser.write as the example above.
 A brief wait of 100ms occurs between each line, allowing the Arduino to process and send the command.
 Below is the code from recorder.py, which runs the homing cycle for the CNC.
 ```py
 # Open homing gcode file as a read only file and assign it to variable f
 with open('WorkingFolderV3\gcode\homing.gcode', 'r') as f: